 Paying at the till: the money tray

-Look for: A plastic or wooden tray by the till.
+Look for: a small plastic or wooden tray sitting by the till.

 Cards vs cash: simple rules

-ATMs in many stores accept foreign cards.
-Some branches have a tiny eat-in corner; if not, eat outside, but only where it’s signed, otherwise take it away with you.
-Bins may be for cups/cans only.
-If you are in doubt my top tip is, do as the locals do.
+The ATMs in many konbini accept foreign cards, which makes them handy when you’re low on cash.
+Some branches have a small eat-in corner.
+If there isn’t one, eat outside only where it’s signed, otherwise take it with you.
+The bins out front are often for cups and cans only.
+When in doubt, do as the locals do.

 Dining basics: chopsticks, small phrases and shoes